edward-jazzhands/textual-pyfiglet/README.md

    Or:
    `python -m textual_pyfiglet`

    PyFiglet also has its own CLI which has been kept available.
+(Which has its own built-in demo program.)
 You can access the PyFiglet CLI with:
    `python -m textual_pyfiglet.pyfiglet`

    Try it out to see the options.
 For instance, try running this code: